Industrial Production Manager Salary and Career Path

 While there’s no single path to becoming an industrial production manager, nearly all companies filling these positions require a bachelor’s degree.
 The following steps can help lead to a career in production management:

-- Complete education.
+- Pursue education.
 Earn a bachelor’s degree in a field such as business administration or manufacturing to develop business knowledge and skills such as project management, business ethics, and leadership.

 - Get in-the-field experience.
 Work in a factory on the production team or in a related role for a couple of years, learning from the production manager and seeing how a factory functions.